Hector101/ask-feedback-bot/README.md

 ## Askify Feedback Bot

 ### Description
+Growth is a very important part of our lives as Humans.
+We all want to grow our finances, value, or importance.
+One of the ways of growing and improving is by constantly getting feedback from people.
+Here at Andela, we are encouraged to give ASK (Actionable, Specific, Kind) feedback and sometimes people are reluctant about giving feedback for various reasons.

+Askify is here to improve the whole process of giving ASK feedback.
+Askify makes it possible for Andelans to give and receive ASK feedback anonymously.

+Askify is built on NodeJS and requires the following `Permission Scopes` from Slack:
+   +  chat:write:bot
+   +  bot
-+ Built on NodeJS
+   +  incoming-webhook

-+ Features:
+### Features:
-   +  Sending anonymous ASKified feedback to Andelans
+   +  Send anonymous ASKified feedback to Andelans
    +  Deny sending of message if not ASKified

 ### Benefits of using this app
-+ Allows Andelans to give ASKified feedback to colleagues that they would rather not give in person
++ This will encourage more people to give ASKified feedback to colleagues that they would rather not give in person
-+ Encourage giving of feedback amonsts the Andela community
++ Encourage giving of feedback amongst the Andela community

 ## Prerequisite Requirement
 ```